-In deciding to do things differently, The Ashfield Estate recognised that it could only hope to deliver its vision if it was confident that this made good sense and was faithfully buildable.
-It is no good creating artist’s impressions or articulating great ideas if, for one reason or another, these cannot physically be delivered.
+In deciding to do things differently when it comes to creating new build communities, The Ashfield Estate recognised that it could only hope to deliver its vision if it was confident that this made good sense and was faithfully buildable.
+It is no good creating artist’s impressions of new homes or articulating great ideas if, for one reason or another, these cannot physically be delivered.
 The Ashfield Estate needed guidance not only from engineers and ecologists, planners and architects, traffic consultants and landscape architects, but from the people who would actually build the place.

 The Ashfield Estate undertook a thorough selection process to find partners with the same enthusiasm and understanding so we could be sure they would work hard together to capture the spirit, the heart and the soul of the project to make our vision possible.

-Our Partners, Wyatt Homes, Morrish Homes and C G Fry & Son, are regional, family-owned and well-respected housebuilders who possess all the necessary experience and wisdom to support the vision of The Ashfield Estate.
-Each has a history of delivering exceptional homes and places as well as providing outstanding customer service, giving the current and future Ashfield residents valuable peace of mind.
+Our Partners, Wyatt Homes, Morrish Homes and C G Fry & Son, are regional, family-owned and well-respected house builders who possess all the necessary experience and wisdom to support the vision of The Ashfield Estate.
+Each has a history of delivering exceptional new build homes and places as well as providing outstanding customer service, giving the current and future Ashfield residents valuable peace of mind.

 One way to ensure a faithful delivery is to establish a relationship with like minded house builders who are capable and experienced in matching a landowner’s aspirations; hence the promotion of the schemes by The Ashfield Partnership.

 A second step taken by The Ashfield Estate is to adopt an enduring position to promote and manage the Luzborough Stipulations helping to set up a Residents’ Association or other body so that, in time, the scheme can become self governing.
 The important element here is to establish the right legal framework from the outset and for the future.
 When construction is complete then the housebuilders’ role will have concluded and it will be for the Ashfield Estate to take matters forward.